proxmox/proxmox-backup/docs/tape-backup.rst

  # proxmox-tape backup-job create job2 --store vmstore1 \
    --pool yourpool --drive yourdrive --schedule daily

-Backup includes all snapshot from a backup group by default.
+The backup includes all snapshots from a backup group by default.
 You can set the ``latest-only`` flag to include only the latest snapshots:

 .. code-block:: console

  # proxmox-tape backup-job update job2 --latest-only

-Backup jobs can use email to send tape requests notifications or report errors.
+Backup jobs can use email to send tape request notifications or report errors.
 You can set the notification user with:

 .. code-block:: console